1L Treatment: Induction and Maintenance

 ES-SCLC

-After adjuvant chemotherapy alone or chemotherapy with concurrent RT for patients with LS-SCLC, response assessment using CT with contrast of the chest/abdomen/pelvis should occur only after completion of therapy; repeating CT scans during therapy is not recommended4
+After adjuvant chemotherapy alone or chemotherapy with concurrent RT for patients with LS-SCLC, response assessment using CT with contrast of the chest/abdomen/pelvis, and brain MRI or brain CT with contrast, should occur only after completion of therapy; repeating CT scans during therapy is not recommended in the absence of new symptoms7

-For systemic therapy alone or sequential systemic therapy followed by RT in patients with LS-SCLC, response assessment using CT with contrast of the chest/abdomen/pelvis should occur after every 2 to 3 cycles of systemic therapy, and again at completion of therapy4
+For systemic therapy alone or sequential systemic therapy followed by RT in patients with LS-SCLC, response assessment using CT with contrast of the chest/abdomen/pelvis should occur after every 2 cycles of systemic therapy, and again at completion of therapy7

-During systemic therapy for patients with ES-SCLC, response assessment using CT with contrast of the chest/abdomen/pelvis should occur after every 2 to 3 cycles of systemic therapy4
+During systemic therapy for patients with ES-SCLC, response assessment using CT with contrast of the chest/abdomen/pelvis should occur after every 2 to 3 cycles of systemic therapy7

 arrow